turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ![watching cat](http://www.coverbash.com/wp-content/covers/black-cat.jpg)

-Here are a couple I came up with:
+Here are a couple more assertions that you might consider:

 ```js
 it('should append the correct number of ToDontCard\'s to the DOM', () => {